Looking to save on sunscreen? We put Aldi’s sun protection to the test

 Sadly though, many of us still skip, or completely miss, this vital step in our daily skincare routine – unless we’re on holiday that is.

-Yet, no matter how many times we sunbathe on the beach, in our garden or go abroad, we seem to always forget just how expensive SPFs actually are.
-Certainly, in our experience at least, it’s usually a expense we haven’t quite budgeted for, so we always end up panic-buying and often spending too much money.
+No matter how many times we sunbathe on the beach, in our garden or go abroad, we seem to always forget just how expensive SPFs actually are.
+Certainly, in our experience at least, it’s usually an expense we haven’t quite budgeted for, so we always end up panic-buying and often spending too much money.

 It’s for almost this reason alone that bargain options are always on our radar.
 Enter Aldi.
 Known for impressing even the savviest of savers when it comes to groceries, back to school gear, beauty dupes and its always exciting Specialbuy aisle, there’s next to nothing the retailer could stocks that would shock us.